AoWangPhilly/AoWangPhilly/README.md

 ## Learn more!
 - 🔭 I’m currently working on ...
 RedHanded, a web app visualizing all the crimes in Philadelphia from 2006-2020
 - 🌱 I’m currently learning ...
-ReactJS and C++!
+PySpark and FastAPI!
 - 👯 I’m looking to collaborate on ...
 Fun projects 🖥️
 - 💬 Ask me about ...
 Anything!
 - 📫 How to reach me: ... aw3338@drexel.edu